Gelogenic adj. Producing laughter; naturally humor-evoking.

 To the room it now imparts a joy none can ignore.

-It tumbles through the air with mirth that weaving softly soars,
+It tumbles through the air with mirth that softly soars,